cisco-ie/tdm/doc/docs/dev/architecture/Search.md

 Loading of the data takes every permutation of a DataPath and its OS/Releases and creates a new document per permutation.
 This is not necessarily the *best* way to go about loading the data, but it was the clearest path forward.
 This does mean that there is a significant duplication albeit unique/qualified in document.

 ## Query
-The ElasticSearch query in its current form performs an aggregation on the DataPath `human_id`.
+The Elasticsearch query in its current form performs an aggregation on the DataPath `human_id`.
 The results are ordered according to relevancy per the scoring of the query.
 An example query form is presented below.

 ```json
 {